-The self-proclaimed selfie expert, Oppo has released its next iteration in the A series, Oppo A7.
-The device comes as an upgrade to this year’s Oppo A5, but don’t think of it as a significant upgrade as the specs are identical to its predecessor, only some of the design elements have been altered.
+The self-proclaimed selfie expert, Oppo has released its next iteration in the A-series, Oppo A7.
+The device comes as an upgrade to this year’s Oppo A5, but the specs are identical to its predecessor, and only some of the design elements have been altered.

 Oppo A7 is available in Pakistan at the price of Rs.
-39,999 (price at the time of launch), and we recently got our hands on the device to give you a better idea of how the newest mid-range phone from the Chinese smartphone maker will perform in day to day usage.
+39,999 (price at the time of launch), and we recently got our hands on the device to give you a better idea of how the newest mid-range phone from the Chinese smartphone maker will perform in day-to-day usage.

-Oppo’s Hyperboost technology can be deemed as the major upgrade and a differentiating element between the Oppo A7 and its predecessor.
-So will it be enough to call it a significant upgrade?
+Oppo’s Hyperboost technology can be deemed as the major upgrade and a differentiating element between the Oppo A7 and its predecessor, but will it be enough to call it a significant upgrade?
 Let’s find out in our real-life review.

-It’s somehow not very surprising to see that the company went with the same all plastic approach with the Oppo A7 as its predecessor had also come with the same plastic body.
-However, Oppo has always been innovative in designs of its phones and hasn’t once stepped back from experimenting, of which Oppo Find X is a huge example.
+It’s somehow not very surprising to see that the company went with the same all-plastic approach with the Oppo A7 as its predecessor had also come with the same plastic body.
+However, Oppo has always been innovative in the designs of its phones and hasn’t once stepped back from experimenting, of which Oppo Find X is a huge example.

-Even with a plastic body, Oppo has managed to give the A7 a look that is both appealing and trendy.
-The device packs an all plastic body with a plastic frame and glass on the front which is protected by Corning Gorilla Glass 3.
+Oppo has managed to give the A7 a look that is both appealing and trendy.
+The device packs an all-plastic body with a plastic frame and glass on the front, which is protected by Corning Gorilla Glass 3.

-The build is quite sturdy and fits in the hand very well.
-Being a manageably sized phone, Oppo A7 doesn’t feel too heavy on your hands even with a longer period of usage.
+The phone’s build is quite sturdy and can fit in the user’s hand quite comfortably.
+Oppo A7 also doesn’t feel too heavy on our hands even after a longer period of usage.

-The volume key and the sim tray are located on the left side of the phone.
-More blissfully, the Oppo A7 carries a triple slot which means you’ll be able to use a microSD card along with dual sim connectivity.
+The volume keys and the SIM tray are located on the left side of the phone.
+Thankfully, the Oppo A7 carries a dedicated slot for the MicroSD card.

-The A7 packs a 6.2-inch IPS LCD capacitive touchscreen with a resolution of 720 x 1520 pixels and a 19:9 aspect ratio that translates into 81.6% screen to body ratio.
+The A7 packs a 6.2-inch IPS LCD capacitive touchscreen that offers a resolution of 720 x 1520 pixels and a 19:9 aspect ratio that translates into an 81.6% screen-to-body ratio.

 On a positive note, the brightness is sufficiently high.
 When cranked to full, it can easily be viewable even in direct sunlight.
 The viewing angles are wide enough and don’t incur any shades while you move sideways.

-The corners of the screen are rounded too much for our liking and gives a feel of cutting out a part of the screen.
-The phone, although boasting a bezel-less design, has considerable bezels and that ever ugly chin that we all hate but we guess you have to accept this design language as a norm in midrange phone.
+The corners of the screen are rounded too much for our liking and give a feel of cutting out a part of the screen.
+The phone, although boasting a bezel-less design, has considerable bezels and that ever ugly chin that we all hate, but we guess you have to accept this design language as a norm in a mid-range phone.

 Comparing it with Huawei’s EMUI, you’ll find many similarities here with subtle differences.
 Like, both have no app drawer by default.
-Both the softwares can be customized with themes and other gimmicks.
-However, in Color OS you get a smart assistant at the end of home screen which you won’t be able to turn off which in turn makes it more agitating.
-Like the EMUI, the ColorOS also has a game mode to provide you a seamless gaming experience.
+Both the software can be customized with themes and other gimmicks.
+However, in Color OS, you get a smart assistant at the end of the home screen, which you won’t be able to turn off, which in turn makes it more agitating.
+Like the EMUI, the ColorOS also has a game mode to provide you with a seamless gaming experience.

 One thing that bugs me is the notification system on ColorOS.
 For instance, when you get a notification, you cannot remove them by just swiping.
 You have to swipe them and then press the bin icon to remove the notification.
 Why is there an extra step for removing a notification?
 I have no clue.

-The Oppo A7 comes with Qualcomm’s Snapdragon 450 that is backed by a 4GB RAM and 64GB memory.
-Though the phone is snappy and the phone is quick in the day to day tasks, you shouldn’t expect much only because it packs an entry-level processor.
+The Oppo A7 comes with Qualcomm’s Snapdragon 450 that is backed by 4GB RAM and 64GB memory.
+Though the phone is snappy and the phone is quick in the day-to-day tasks, you shouldn’t expect much only because it packs an entry-level processor.
 Here are the benchmarks of the phone.

-In our heavy usage, we noticed that while multitasking and going from one resource heavy app to another, the phone experience pretty significant lag.
+In our heavy usage, we noticed that while going from one resource-heavy app to another, the phone experience a pretty significant lag.
 At one point it got stuck and we had to restart the phone to make it work again.

 Oppo somehow managed to pile Snapdragon 450 into a phone with a price that just can’t justify the specs

 Heavy usage depletes a big enough portion of the battery.
-Maybe it’s because, after a certain time of heavy use, the phone becomes hot which acts as a catalyst ion draining battery.
-It ate up 21% of battery in one hour of extensive usage including gaming, heavy multitasking and downloading simultaneously.
+Maybe it’s because, after a certain time of heavy use, the phone becomes hot, which acts as a catalyst for draining the battery.
+It ate up 21% of battery in one hour of extensive usage, including gaming, heavy multitasking, and downloading simultaneously.

-For the optics, Oppo A7 packs a dual camera setup on its back with a 13MP primary sensor and 2MP secondary sensor to capture the depth of field.
-The camera is backed by the colorful camera app filled with tons of options.
+For the optics, Oppo A7 packs a dual-camera setup on its back with a 13MP primary sensor and a 2MP secondary sensor to capture the depth of field.
+The camera is backed by a colorful camera app filled with tons of options.

-Though the camera takes decent photos for a mid-range, at this price point you can get way better phones with good cameras like the Nokia 6.1 Plus which is even less priced.
-Nonetheless, the pictures taken in auto mode are average which can’t be labeled impressive.
+Though the camera takes decent photos for a mid-range, at this price point, you can get way better phones with good cameras like the Nokia 6.1 Plus, which is even cheaper.
+Nonetheless, the pictures taken in auto mode are average, which can’t be labeled impressive.

 Here are some sample pictures of the phones to get you an idea of what we are talking about.

 However, in indoor lighting, you won’t see the vigorous HDR treatment.
-The HDR mode here keep a balance and comes up with a good dynamic range.
+The HDR mode here keeps a balance and comes up with a good dynamic range.

-Though Oppo A7 a dedicated portrait mode where it gathers the depth of field with that secondary lens on its back and gives the pictures a DSLR like look, don’t expect it to be pitch perfect.
-The portrait mode is very erratic and sometimes even misses out on blurring the background altogether but it gets it right for most of the times only with a set back of capturing lesser detail in the picture.
+Though Oppo A7 has a dedicated portrait mode where it gathers the depth of field with that secondary lens on its back and gives the pictures a DSLR-like look, don’t expect it to be pitch-perfect.
+The portrait mode is very erratic and sometimes even misses out on blurring the background altogether, but it gets it right for most of the time only with a setback of capturing lesser detail in the picture.

 Within the most competitive market segment right now, we really don’t think Oppo A7 is going to gather much attention as it really lacks the footprint of a device that aims to leave its impression.

-For starters, we think that with an all plastic design and a 720p screen, the Oppo A7 is heavily priced at Rs.
+For starters, we think that with an all-plastic design and a 720p screen, the Oppo A7 is heavily priced at Rs.
 39,999 in Pakistan.
-At this price, more or less you get to choose from the most beautiful midrange handsets available.
-It’s strange that Oppo F9 and A7 are almost priced the same, yet have a ton of differences.
+At this price, more or less you get to choose from the most beautiful mid-range handsets available.
+It’s strange that Oppo F9 and A7 are almost priced the same, yet have tons of differences.

-The camera in the phone, though being just ok, failed to impress.
+The camera on the phone, though being just ok, failed to impress.
 Again Honor 8X, the recent mid-ranger from Honor takes better pictures and even comes at almost the same price.

 So if you are really thinking to buy this phone, think again, think straight and think hard.
 There are many other alternatives that you can get in the same price category.